onexsoft/onecache/README.md

 By the way, we have comercial database proxy for MySQL/PostgreSQL database, which can be a good load balancer for MySQL/PostgreSQL groups, or the SQL sharding routers transparently to you applications, or the SQL fireware to prevent your application from SQL injection hurt.
 For more information, please visit http://www.mysqlsoft.com

-For any question, please contact flou(#)onexsoft.com
+For any question, please contact by email flou(#)onexsoft.com, or chat by QQ 37223884